-- Picnic and relax at the ranch after your ride with passes to the hot spring-fed swimming pool.
+- Picnic and relax at the ranch after your ride with passes to the ranch’s hot spring-fed swimming pool.

 - Have lunch by the lake at the Manzanita Lake Picnic Area.
-Rent some kayaks or other watercraft by the Manzanita Camper Store to explore the lake by water.

 - Squeeze in a visit to Burney Falls if possible on the way home!

 The only gas station in Lassen National Park is at the Manzanita Lake Camper Store, near the northwestern entrance of the park.
 It’s open 24 hours per day, from late May through late October.
 Make sure you plan accordingly as most of the Lassen attractions will require driving a decent distance from your tent or cabin.

 The only restaurant in the park is the cafe at the Kohm Yah-Mah-Nee Visitor Center, located at the southwestern entrance.
 The Manzanita Lake Camper Store has grab-and-go meals and picnic supplies.
 We found it easier to just pack everything we needed for our trip and brought lunches and snacks around the park with us.